SantiagoMorenoV/Warehouse-Orders-Fulfillment-Analysis/README.md

 2. Set up authentication for your Google Cloud account by following the instructions [here](https://cloud.google.com/docs/authentication/getting-started).
 3. Update the `project_id` and `dataset_id` variables in `fulfillment_analysis.py` with your project and dataset IDs.
 4. Run the script by running `python fulfillment_analysis.py`.

+## Usage

+Please note that this code is intended for educational and non-commercial use only.

+## Contributions

+Contributions to this repository are welcome.
+If you find a bug or have suggestions for improvement, please open an issue or submit a pull request.

+## Credits

+This project was created by [Santiago Moreno] as part of the [Google Analytics Certification] courses.